rahulni/SmolLM2-135M/README.md

 # SmolLM2-135M Training Project

 A complete training pipeline for SmolLM2-135M, a lightweight language model based on the LLaMA architecture with 135 million parameters.
-This model has been fine-tuned exclusively on Shakespeare's **Coriolanus**, and therefore writes in the style of a dramatic play.
+This model has been fine-tuned exclusively on ShakespeCare's **Coriolanus**, and therefore writes in the style of a dramatic play.
 This project includes optimized training scripts with multiple speedup techniques and a ready-to-deploy Gradio demo.

 ## 📊 Model Information